aragon/aragon-cli/docs/Apm-commands.md

 aragon apm info <apmRepo> [apmRepoVersion]
 ```

-- `apmRepo`: Name of the APM repo.
+- `apmRepo`: Name of the APM repository.
 - `apmRepoVersion`: Version of the repo.
 Defaults to `latest`.

 ## aragon apm grant